Asparagus Gruyère Tart with Balsamic Glaze – with Video!

 Famous last words?

-Once the Asparagus Gruyère Tart is baked, I top it with my favorite balsamic glaze and serve immediately.
+Once the asparagus Gruyère tart is baked, I top it with my favorite balsamic glaze and serve immediately.
+You could also try it with homemade balsamic reduction which is so easy to make!
 It would be a great addition to a brunch or as part of an appetizer spread.
 (It would go great with wine!)

 - 1 sheet frozen puff pastry, thawed according to package directions